Skip to content

 • Streamlined fabrication and installation processes, thanks to accurate, detailed model data.

-• Reduced risk and improved safety, through better planning and coordination of construction activities.
+• Reduced risk and improved safety, through better planning and coordination of construction and building maintenance or activities.

 BIM surveys typically employ a combination of advanced data capture technologies, including: